stadline/sfWSSEAuthenticationPlugin/README.md

 sfWSSEAuthenticationPlugin
 ==========================

-This plugin aims to implement WSSE authentication for Symfony 1.
+This plugin aims to implement WSSE authentication for Symfony 1. **It uses sfGuardUser** to validate authentication username and password.
+In other words: you must create a sfGuardUser and use its username and encrypted password to generate WSSE credentials.

 ----------------------------------------------------------------

 Installation
 ------------